aflaxman/dp_2020_census/methods.md

    block group, and block.
 In the test run, $\epsilon$ was split evenly between national, state, county, and enumeration district.

-3. What DP Queries to include.
-In the test, two DP Queries were
-   included: (i) counts stratified by age-group/race/ethnicity (in other words, aggregating over "group quarters" type); and (ii) the group-quarters counts, which tally the number of people free-living as well as in five types of institutional and non-institutional facilities.
+3. What aggregate statistics (also known as "DP Queries") to include.
+In the test, two DP Queries were included: (i) counts stratified by age-group/race/ethnicity (and therefore aggregated over "group quarters" type); and (ii) the group-quarters counts, which tally the total number of people living in each type of housing (in a household, in institutional facilities of certain types, in non-institutional facilities of certain types).

 4. At each level, how to split level-budget between detailed queries and DP queries.
 The test run used 10% for detailed queries, 22.5%